PierreMarchand20/personal_webpage/content/post/2020_09_09_CTCW_git/index.md

 Note that if you do not add the `-m` flag followed by a string, `git` will open your editor (default to `nano`) for you to write a commit message instead.

+In the following figure, you can see an illustration of a simple history.
+Each rectangle represents a commit, so a snapshot in the history of your repository with all the associated information, in particular, a commit ID.
+The commit `291bb0` is the first one, followed by `e9b2d0` which has a pointer to the previous state.
+That is why there is an arrow from `e9b2d0` to `291bb0`.
+Then, `master` is the tip of the history, and represents a *branch*.
+A branch represents a linear history of your repository, and in practice it is a pointer to the last state of a linear history.
+Here, we only have one branch.
+Finally, `HEAD` is the actual state on your computer, if you open a file tracked by this repository, its state will be the one of the commit `HEAD` points to.
+In this example, `HEAD` points to `master`, so the last state of the history.

 By default, the first branch you create is called `master` [^1].
-We will see that one repository can contain several branches, but this is an advanced subject.
-A branch represents a linear history of your repository, and in practice it is a pointer to the last state of a linear history.

 [^1]: It is quite likely that `main` is going to be the new default name instead of `master`.